2020-05-14

 The ability to write commands that get executed in Docker means that I have to spend less time figuring out how to get a bunch of dependencies installed in a single container which becomes increasingly difficult as the number of dependencies increases (especially if you work in Bioinformatics).

-note: Some of these features only work on make 4.+
+note: Some of these features only work on make 4.+ which I installed

 using Homebrew.
 These examples do not work using make 3.x